tweag/python-monorepo-example/2019-11-21-untrusted-ci.md

 - Multi-User Nix requires multiple users, ruling out some of the hosted CI solutions which don't allow to provide self-hosted runners.
-However, by just using post-build hooks in a single-user Nix setting, you still solve 2, 3 and 4.
+However, by just using post-build hooks in a single-user Nix setting, you still have simpler and better caching.

 - Running Nix inside Docker currently requires a privileged container (because we want sandboxing to be enabled to ensure some of the isolation properties)